 Music can somehow heal the wounds that medicine cannot touch.
 It can find its way to the secret places of the soul.
 Where words fail, music can speak.
 It reignites the creativity of a person and helps set positive vibes, making it also a powerful tool for recovery.
 In music therapy, clients are given the opportunity to listen to music, play instruments, and write or arrange music.
 Being in a music therapy program enables one to release their energy while playing an instrument, cultivate creativity in writing music, foster interaction with other musicians.

-These are just some of the alternative therapies St. John’s Recovery Place incorporates into their recovery program.
+These are just some of the alternative therapies St. John’s Recovery Place and substance abuse treatment center Texas incorporates into their recovery program.
 Recovery is not a one size fits all approach.
 It is achieved through various different approaches to therapy.

 Kevin’s vast experience in the recovery field benefits patients, families and the team at St. John’s Recovery Place.
 Having worked in direct patient care, administration, and management at three different facilities, he is well positioned to help bring best practices in the treatment of substance abuse and addiction to St. John’s Recovery Place.
 His additional experience in finance, insurance, managed care, and marketing is a definite plus.
 In Kevin’s words “I have a passion for helping individuals start on the path to recovery and learn how to maintain a clean and sober life.
 We know that addiction affects everyone in the person’s sphere, especially families and close friends, and I want to do all that I can to offer education and support to them.”